aledecicco/english-programming-language/README.md

 ### Examples
 Assign the value `2` to variables `x`, `y`, and `z`:
 ```
-Let x, y, and z be 2
+Let x, y, and z be 2.
 ```

 Make the current function return `6`:
 ```
-The result is 2 times 3
+The result is 2 times 3.
 ```

-Call the procedure `"print"` with `6` as its argument:
+Call the procedure `print` with `6` as its argument:
 ```
-Print 2 times 3
+Print 2 times 3.
 ```

 Call the procedure `print` for each element of the list `L`:
 ```
-For each element in L, print the element
+For each element in L, print the element.
 ```

 Add one to variable `x` until it's larger than `3`:
 ```
-Until x is larger than 3, let x be x plus 1
+Until x is larger than 3, let x be x plus 1.
 ```

 Print a `1` if `x` is larger than `0`, and a `0` otherwise: